 Gallery information: Bridgette Mayer Gallery is free and open to the public.
 We are located at 709 Walnut Street, 1st Floor, Philadelphia, PA 19106.
 Gallery hours are Tuesday – Saturday, 10:00am – 5:00pm.

-For further information, please contact Julia Carita at: email@example.com.
+For more information, please contact Julia Carita at: firstname.lastname@example.org.